 The economy pricing strategy is for the big guys like Walmart or Lidl.
 They have so many customers they can afford to charge ridiculously low prices.
 But you’re running a small business, not a multinational giant.
 I often tell my mentoring clients to get rid of the Lidl customers.

 Penetration pricing strategy involves going in at a low price to get customers, usually with the aim of putting the prices up later.
 Or to sell them something else further down the line.

 Is this entirely ethical?
 Getting your customers hooked on and locked into your product, and then putting up the price?

-And of course, even if you don’t care about the ethics, most small businesses can’t afford to offer a low price at the beginning because we don’t have bags of cash behind us.
+And of course, even if you don’t care about the ethics, most small businesses can’t afford to offer a low price at the beginning.
+We don’t have those big bags of cash behind us.

 We certainly can’t afford the risk that our customers will all leave when we put the prices up later.
 The penetration pricing strategy is just too risky for a smaller company.

 Price skimming means going in at a high rate at the beginning and then gradually lowering prices when competitors emerge offering the same as you.

 At least price skimming is a better strategy than the penetration pricing strategy of starting low.
 This way you’re getting some profit at the start when you need it most.